QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 Introduction

 The field of computer vision (CV) has recently experienced a substantial rise in interest (Su & Crandall, 2021).
-This surge has created transformative advancements, driving the development of14 deep learning models, particularly those based on the convolutional architecture, such as DenseNet, GoogLeNet, and ResNet-18.
-These methods have significantly optimized neural networks for image processing tasks, achieving state-of-the-art performance across multiple benchmarks.
-(Anumol, 2023; He et al., 2015; Szegedy et al. 2015) However, the increasing computational complexity, memory consumption, and model size – often comprising millions to billions of parameters – pose substantial challenges for deployment, especially in time-sensitive and computationally-limited scenarios.
+This surge has created transformative advancements, driving the development of deep learning models, particularly those based on the convolutional architecture, such as DenseNet (Huang et al., 2017).
+GoogLeNet (Szegedy et al. 2015), and ResNet-18 (He et al., 2015).
+These methods have significantly optimized neural networks for image processing tasks, achieving state-of-the-art performance across multiple benchmarks (Anumol et al., 2023).
+However, the increasing computational complexity, memory consumption, and model size – often comprising millions to billions of parameters – pose substantial challenges for deployment, especially in time-sensitive and computationally-limited scenarios.
 The demand for low-latency processing in real-time applications, such as image processing and automated CV systems, is critical; compact models are needed for faster responses (Honegger et al., 2014).

 To address these issues, researchers have explored various optimization techniques to reduce inference times and latency while maintaining high accuracy.
 Model compression techniques such as pruning, quantization, and knowledge distillation have shown promise in enhancing model efficiency (Li et al., 2023).
 Yet, these methods often come with trade-offs that can impact model performance, necessitating a careful balance between energy efficiency and accuracy.